Toolbox: histit.py

 (This is the first post of the series I plan to write on some tools I have built over the last couple of years to help me in my day-to-day tasks.
 I usually put all such tools in the repo toolbox until they turn out sufficiently useful to be worth separating into their own projects).

-The first post is about a command line tool named histit.py
+The first post is about a command line tool named histit.py that I

 use for quickly plotting histograms 1 by reading data from text